charludo/barely/docs/lighthouse.md

 [barely][  core][ INFO] :: Finished the evaluation!
 Opening the result now.
 ```

-Or specify any other page to be evaluated:
+You can also specify any other page to be evaluated, or force the evaluation of the desktop version of a page:
 ```console
 $ barely lighthouse --help
 Usage: barely lighthouse [OPTIONS]